lmhale99/iprPy/iprPy/databases/local/README.md

 Version: 2017-05-01

 [Disclaimers](http://www.nist.gov/public_affairs/disclaimer.cfm)

 --------------------------------------------------------------------------------

+## Introduction

 The local Database style interacts with a database consisting of files and folders of XML records located in a local directory.
 This offers a simple means of creating a database for running high-throughput calculations, which can be directly accessed and analyzed, and uploaded to another (remote) database later.

-Access parameters:
+## Style requirements

+This style has no extra requirements

+## Initialization arguments:

-- __host__: the path to the local directory which serves as the root folder for the database.
+- __host__: the path to the local directory to use for the database.

+## Additional notes:

+- Using a local style is useful for testing new calculations as the files can be directly modified and deleted.